lspope/cookpad_reviews_analysis/README.md

 ## Analysis
 This project includes EDA and general text analysis of user reviews of the Cookpad app.
 The following questions are addressed:

-* What were the review counts by year?
 * Was there a difference in number of reviews submitted in 2019 (pre-pandemic) and 2020 (during pandemic)?
-* What were the review counts by Rating?
-* What are the monthly review counts over time?
-* When examining the number of reviews per month, were there more reviews submitted for any months in 2020 (during pandemic)?
+* Was there a difference in ratings submitted in 2019 (pre-pandemic) and 2020 (during)?
 * What are the top 30 words used in 5 star ratings?
 * What are the top 30 words used in 2 and 1 star ratings?